pbodsk/pomodoriserver/README.md

-pomodoriserver
+Pomodoriserver
 ==============

-A Pomodori Server using Sinatra
+A Pomodori Server using Sinatra.
+See also the client app here https://github.com/pbodsk/pomodoriclient.